Skip to Content

 Highly sensitive people often think deeply about things and feel strong emotions intensely because they are so aware of everything going around them.
 They tend to be introverts who enjoy spending time alone to recharge.

-They are sensitive to the emotions of others and can often take their energy personally.
+They are sensitive to the emotions and feelings of others and can often take their energy personally.
 Highly sensitive people are affected strongly on an emotional level by what they experience in their lives.
 This makes it very important for them to have emotionally supportive people in their lives because people who are not sensitive might not understand why they would react so strongly to something that other people wouldn’t.
 You likely have high emotional intelligence as an HSP so it’s important you work in a role that acknowledges that in some way.

 What do highly sensitive people want out of work?